aditim2808-web/Grant-Portfolio-Management-Dashboard--Illustrative-Philanthropic-Portfolio/README.md

-# Grant Portfolio Dashboard — Clean Air Fund India (Illustrative)
+# Grant Portfolio Monitoring & Reporting Dashboard(Illustrative)

 An Excel-based grant monitoring and reporting dashboard, built as a work sample to demonstrate the budget tracking, disbursement monitoring, and portfolio reporting skills relevant to grant/programme analyst roles.
 Applied here to a mock India air quality grant portfolio.